Jurickson Profar Player Props: Rockies vs. Marlins

 Marlins Pitching Rankings

-- The Marlins pitching staff is fifth in MLB with a collective 9.4 strikeouts per nine innings.
+- The 9.3 strikeouts per nine innings compiled by the Marlins pitching staff ranks sixth in MLB.

-- The Marlins have a 4.47 team ERA that ranks 21st among all MLB pitching staffs.
+- The Marlins have a 4.42 team ERA that ranks 21st across all MLB pitching staffs.

-- The Marlins rank 17th in baseball in home runs given up (58 total, 1.2 per game).
+- Marlins pitchers combine to rank 16th in baseball in home runs surrendered (59 total, 1.2 per game).

 © 2023 Data Skrive.
 All rights reserved.